-In most parts of the world children start school formally from about the age of five.
+In most parts of the world, children start school formally at about the age of five.
 In some other countries, especially in Africa, they start one form of schooling or the other right from about the age of two.
-The average student therefore starts attending school from about the age of two to seventeen when such student finishes high school and is now ready to proceed to the university.
-In the early years of schooling, students stay in school from about 8 am to 2 pm, which is an average of six hours.
-Students in high school will normally have lesson between 8 am and 4pm, giving an average of eight hours in school.
+The average student, therefore, starts attending school from about the age of two to seventeen, when such a student finishes high school and is now ready to proceed to the university.
+In the early years of schooling, students stay in school from about 8 a.m. to 2 p.m., which is an average of six hours.
+Students in high school will normally have lessons between 8 a.m. and 4 p.m., giving an average of eight hours in school.
 This does not account for the time spent in school when children are waiting to be picked up by their parents.

-The average day student, from the early years of schooling up to high school spends about one third part of his or her day at school, Monday to Friday, and all these in the company of teachers.
-For students in boarding school, the situation is more intense.
-They reside in school perpetually for whole terms, except during holidays, which includes mid-term holidays.
+A day student, that is, one who goes to school from home and returns home at the end of every day, spends about one-third of his or her day at school, from Monday to Friday.
+Most of the time students spend in school is spent in the company of teachers.
+For students in boarding schools, the time spent in the company of teachers and other school administrators is more.
+This is because they reside in school perpetually for whole terms, except during holidays and mid-term breaks.

-Examples abound in real life of how teachers may negatively impact their student’s character and psychological make up.
-For example, I am aware that some years ago, a teacher in the biology class of a high school, jettisoned the slated topic for the period, introduced and taught masturbation to his a class of students comprising both boys and girls.
+There are real-life examples of how teachers negatively impact their students’ character and psychological well-being.
+I am aware that some years ago, a teacher in the biology class of a high school jettisoned the slated topic for the period.
+In place of the biology topic meant to be taught for that period, he introduced and taught masturbation to his class of students, comprising both boys and girls.
 He especially encouraged the boys to give masturbation a try as a way to reduce sexual pressure.
-In another high school, a teacher discouraged a class of students, including some who had been nursing a long standing ambition to be doctors, from reading medicine.
-The teacher’s argument was that doctors rarely get rich.
+In another high school, a teacher discouraged a class of students, including some who had been nursing a long-standing ambition to be doctors, from reading medicine.
+The teacher’s argument is that doctors rarely get rich.

-There is the need to include Parenting Education in the training of teachers with a curriculum which must carefully teach child psychology.
+2. There is a need to include parenting education in the training of teachers with a curriculum that must carefully teach child psychology.